How to get the most out of the customer reviews with an Airtable system

 You can find it by clicking here

-For needs that we have, we decided that grouping reviews by year and by the platform where the review came from are enough.
+For the needs that we have, we decided that grouping reviews by year and by the platform where the review came from is enough.
 You can always add more fields to group your view.

 It’s possible to do it in a few ways.
-You can either enter the dropdown menu the same way we show you earlier and then select “group by this field” or you can select the tab Group above the base and select which fields you want to group table by.
+You can either enter the dropdown menu the same way we showed you earlier and then select “group by this field,” or you can select the tab Group above the base and select which fields you want to group the table by.

-Imagine a situation where you have thousands of reviews and you want to find out what are things your customers love, what they don’t like or had issues with.
+Imagine a situation where you have thousands of reviews and you want to find out what things your customers love, what they don’t like, or have issues with.
 This base gives you the ability to do just that.

 Let’s start with example number 1.
 Finding the reviews with possible issues.
-All you have to do is to select the filter tab, press Add condition, select Arising issue and then select a possible issue.
+All you have to do is select the filter tab, press Add condition, select Arising issue, and then select a possible issue.

 You can repeat the process for any field, you can add more conditions to filter the table in a way you find suitable in certain situations.
-This way of storing and monitoring the customer reviews can also give you a great insight into how your service is evolving through the years, are you doing the same mistakes, did you improve as time went by, are your new products have flaws or not.
-It’s all in here and you can find it out in a matter of seconds.
+This way of storing and monitoring the customer reviews can also give you a great insight into how your service is evolving through the years, whether you are making the same mistakes, have you improved as time goes by, or whether your new products have flaws or not.
+It’s all in here, and you can find it out in a matter of seconds.